Professor of History and Latino & Latin American Studies

 My second book examines critical themes in the transnational history of migration between Mexico and the United States from the late nineteenth century to the present day.
 Beyond la Frontera (Oxford, 2011) brings together a group of leading scholars to analyze the history of Mexican migration from both sides of the border.
 I am also editor of the two volume series, Latino America: State by State, which addresses the historical significance of the growing Latin(o) American population throughout the United States.
 While paying careful attention to the transnational dimensions of Latin American migration to the U.S., individual chapters examine the wide range of different Latino/a identities, ethnicities, and social and political positions at the state level.

 The research for my new book draws on epistemological and methodological elements of those earlier works to examine Latin American and Caribbean migration to new destinations — both within the hemisphere and to countries in Europe and Asia — shifting the analytical lens away from US-dominant interpretations to document the growing flow between and within destinations in the Global South and across the Pacific and Atlantic oceans: Global Latin(o) Americanos: Transoceanic Diasporas and Regional Migrations (Oxford University Press, History of the Americas Series, 2017).

 Research Professor, Leonel Fernández Center for Latin American Studies, University of Jordan, Amman, 2014-2018.

 I am a Faculty Associate of the Human Rights Institute and a UConn Honors Faculty Fellow.
 I served as the Co-chair for the Latino Studies Section of the Latin American Studies Association from 2012-2014.

-I draw on my training as an historian to serve as the Chair of the West Hartford Board of Education.
+I drew on my training as an historian to serve as an elected member and Chair of the West Hartford Board of Education (2011 – 2017).